littlehorse-enterprises/littlehorse/docs/QUICKSTART_GO.md

 lhctl
 ```

-Start a LH Server with:
+Start your LH Server with:

 ```
 cd docker